MoserMichael/pyasmtool/tracer.md

 ## <a id='s1-3' />Let's make a better tracer!

 Let's attemt to make a better trace facility for python.
-The [sys.settrace](https://docs.python.org/3/library/sys.html#sys.settrace) function installs a callback that is being called to trace the execution of every line; Now this function can install a special trace function, that will get called upon the exeuction of every opcode; here we could try and show all load and store instructions
+The [sys.settrace](https://docs.python.org/3/library/sys.html#sys.settrace) function installs a callback, that is being called to trace the execution of every line; Now this function can install a special trace function, that will get called upon the exeuction of every opcode; here we could try and show the effect of load and store bytecode instructions.
+You can learn more about the python bytecode instructions [in this lesson](https://github.com/MoserMichael/pyasmtool/blob/master/bytecode\_disasm.md)

+A more complete implementation could trace the whole stack, as an expression is being evaluated and reduced on the stack, however i am a bit afraid, that the process would be very slow and a bit impractical.

 Let's trace the execution of a recursive factorial function in python.
 Note that the tracer is defined as a decorator of the traced function.
+(You can learn more about decortors in [this lesson](https://github.com/MoserMichael/python-obj-system/blob/master/decorator.md(

 The traced output is showing the file name, line numer and depth of the call stack, counting from the first call of the traced function.